marzukia/blog/content/posts/building-optimised-gis-applications/index.md

 3. Using your application layer.

 All have their own complexity overheads and advantages which I'll talk through in more detail in the next few subsections.
 Note, you may need to do more than one depending on what you're doing with the data.

+_**When to use / Trade‑offs**: Subdivide when geometries are large/complex and queried spatially; it speeds intersects/tiling but adds ETL/storage complexity and requires careful query routing._

 ---